 The castle house in the late Middle Ages was 12,8×22,6 meters in size and was surrounded by a low defensive wall.
 Its walls were raised to a height of 5,5 meters from glacial erratic stones bonded with lime mortar, and higher parts from brick.
 The ground floor housed utility rooms, the representational halls were on the second floor, among them the “grand chamber” and the chapel.
 Above it was a residential level with four rooms.
 The highest, fourth storey with a defensive function was equipped with 22 arrowslits.

-The castle survived in the form of a ruin, deprived of the highest storey and internal walls.
+The castle has survived in the form of a ruin, deprived of the highest storey and internal walls.
 It belongs to a private investor, but despite his promises, he has not taken any serious security work so far.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.